BroadbandForum/usp/specification/index.md

 <a id="references" />

-The following references are of relevance to this Working Text.
+The following references are of relevance to this Technical Report.
 At the time of publication, the editions indicated were valid.
-All references are subject to revision; users of this Working Text are therefore encouraged to investigate the possibility of applying the most recent edition of the references listed below.
+All references are subject to revision; users of this Technical Report are therefore encouraged to investigate the possibility of applying the most recent edition of the references listed below.

 A list of currently valid Broadband Forum Technical Reports is published at [www.broadband-forum.org](https://www.broadband-forum.org).